Medically Reviewed by Dr. George Touliatos

 This guide is going to teach you all about ART including the causes, symptoms, and other crucial information that you will need to know before you decide on this treatment.

 Gels are another very common way that people choose to raise their testosterone levels.
-Gels are useful because they are easily and conveniently applied.
-While you may not choose to apply them in public, they can easily be applied quickly in the home without much hassle.
-One potential drawback to gels is that they are somewhat a burden if you plan on going out and doing any activities or coming into contact with others.
+They’re useful because they are easily and conveniently applied.
+Although you may not choose to apply them in public, they can easily be applied in the home without much hassle.
+One potential drawback to gels is that they are somewhat of a burden if you plan on going out and doing any activities or coming into contact with others.
 Since they are full of hormones, anyone who directly touches the gel will also receive the hormones in their skin.
 This makes gels perhaps not the greatest option if you are planning on coming into contact with others while you are out of the house.
-However, gels to provide a benefit in the even distribution of the hormone, which is not something that every method provides.
+However, gels provide a benefit in the even distribution of the hormone, which is not something that every method provides.

 If you are considering ART as a possible treatment for your low testosterone, then you are probably wondering about the benefits of ART and testosterone replacement.
 The results of ART widely vary according to who is undergoing the treatment.
 Every person is different, but many people report improvement in mood, sex drive, energy, and quality of erections.
 As for the effects that you cannot necessarily notice right away, many men experience improved bone density, insulin sensitivity, and muscle mass.
 It’s clear that when done right, on the right candidate, ART can be largely beneficial and have many positive effects.

 Since testosterone is so important to a variety of bodily functions in males, regaining a proper level of testosterone is something that has a large effect on many men.
 However, the benefits of ART are also elusive.
 Not many men are a good candidate for this therapy and there are many that won’t even notice the effects.